ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-31.md

 editor.execute( 'htmlEmbed', '<b>New content.</b>' );
 ```

-The `InsertHtmlEmbedCommand` and `UpdateHtmlEmbedCommand` classes have been removed too.
-Use the `HtmlEmbedCommand` for integrating with the HTML embed feature.
+The `InsertHtmlEmbedCommand` and `UpdateHtmlEmbedCommand` classes have been removed, too.
+Use the `HtmlEmbedCommand` class for integration with the HTML embed feature.